Bill

 AI Summary

-This bill aims to amend the Immigration and Nationality Act to prevent individuals associated with Hamas's October 7, 2023 attacks against Israel from obtaining U.S. immigration benefits.
-Specifically, the bill would make any alien who carried out, participated in, planned, financed, supported, or facilitated these attacks automatically inadmissible to the United States.
-The legislation expands existing terrorism-related immigration restrictions by explicitly adding Hamas, Palestinian Islamic Jihad, and their members to the list of terrorist organizations that can render an individual ineligible for immigration benefits.
-Furthermore, such individuals would be ineligible for any immigration relief, including asylum or other protective statutes.
-The bill requires the Secretary of Homeland Security to submit an annual report to Congress detailing the number of aliens found inadmissible or removable under these new provisions.
-By targeting individuals specifically involved in the October 7th attacks, the bill seeks to prevent potential terrorists or their supporters from entering or remaining in the United States, while providing a mechanism for tracking enforcement of these new restrictions.
+This bill aims to prevent individuals involved with Hamas's October 7, 2023 attacks against Israel from receiving U.S. immigration benefits.
+Specifically, the bill amends the Immigration and Nationality Act to make any alien who carried out, participated in, planned, financed, supported, or facilitated Hamas's attacks inadmissible to the United States.
+The legislation also renders such individuals ineligible for any immigration relief, including asylum or other protective measures.
+The bill expands existing terrorism-related immigration restrictions by explicitly adding Hamas, Palestinian Islamic Jihad, and their members to the list of groups that can trigger immigration exclusion.
+Additionally, the Secretary of Homeland Security is required to submit an annual report to Congress detailing the number of aliens found inadmissible or removable under these new provisions.
+The bill's provisions are retroactive to the Hamas attacks that began on October 7, 2023, and represent a targeted legislative response to those specific terrorist actions against Israel.

 Committee Categories